-There are no financial implications relating to this Report.
+There are no financial implications relating to Report CJ049-04/13.

 The various practices detailed in the framework that support the good governance principles enable the City to manage its assets and operations in a sustainable manner, now and into the future.